PostHog/posthog.com/contents/handbook/people/team-structure/platform.md

 ### Key results

 - PostHog Cloud is using our standard helm chart and stable by June
-- Zero frustrated customers due to deployment and maintenance issues from Scale and Enterprise customers by June
+- No significant customer churn due to deployment and maintenance issues from Scale and Enterprise customers by June
 - We're capable of spinning up and maintaining multiple production grade environments (eg staging/EU/private tenant) regardless of business demand

 ## Roadmap